ello. I’m Vicki –

 - Completed instructor certification for Journal to the Self.

-My own journal keeping changed significantly in 2012 after reading online about a woman who was keeping a faith journal.
-The next day, I wrote, on the first page of my brand new notebook: December 5, 2012: “Good morning.
-Have written in journals forever and yesterday found the concept of a faith journal – the girl said all her previous ones had been mostly complaining and mine have been too with some lessons and so many missteps and fits and starts – yowee!”
-I realized that, although I had been keeping a diary since I was a child, my journals could be so much more than a place to vent and record the events of my life.
-This was an absolute turning point in my life, although of course I didn’t realize it at the time.
+Although I’ve kept a diary since I was a child, my journal keeping has changed significantly as I’ve gotten older and since I realized that they could be so much more than a place to vent and record the events of my life.
 I have had more epiphanies and ah-ha moments in the pages of my journals than I could ever imagine.
 I can look back and see specific questions being written, only to be followed by the answer several days later.
 I am able to see patterns in the way revelation comes to me, and it gives me a peace to know that although sometimes I’m not there yet, I can feel that the answer is on its way.

 I feel truly honored to be able to share contemplative writing with other women, knowing what a beautiful, powerful and transformative practice it is.